Why Does My Dog's Breath Smell Like Fish? 7 Causes & 2026

 Other signs include increased thirst and urination, weight loss, decreased appetite, lethargy, and vomiting.

 What to do: If your dog's fishy breath is accompanied by any of these symptoms — especially in a senior dog — see your vet immediately.
-Blood work and urinalysis can diagnose kidney issues.
-Early detection significantly improves outcomes.
+Blood work and urinalysis can help your veterinarian evaluate kidney concerns.
+Earlier evaluation can improve the care plan.

 5. Fish-Based Diet